All Episodes

 But we don't have time to deal with that aspect of this anymore.

-Maybe Israel should have hit more quickly and harder and on the ground, yeah, it's running in FPR campaign, yes, to these criticisms and more, but what's lost sight of is the central moral issue of our times, a humane democracy that does not attack its neighbors.
+But what's lost sight of is the central moral issue of our times, a humane democracy that does not attack its neighbors.

-Israel is mired in an asymmetrical war trying to protect itself against terrorists from the seventh century, while under the scrutiny of a corrupt world that needs oil, a world largely anti-Semitic, a world deathly afraid of Islamic terrorists, and a world that finds psychic enjoyment in seeing successful Western societies under duress.
+Israel is mired in an asymmetrical war trying to protect itself against terrorists from the seventh century while under the scrutiny of a corrupt world that needs oil, a world largely anti-Semitic, a world deathly afraid of Islamic terrorists, and a world that finds psychic enjoyment in seeing successful Western societies under duress.

-In short, my friends, if we uh wish to learn what was going on in Europe 1938, if you weren't around and you're starting to hear about it, just take a look at your world today.
+In short, my friends, if we wish to learn what was going on in Europe 1938, if you weren't around and you're starting to hear about it, just take a look at your world today.

 History is repeating itself.

-And we're looking for a churchill.
+And we're looking for a church up in a moment.

 I know it.